JanSharp/phobos/README.md

 ## Compiling for Factorio

-When compiling (see below) for a Factorio mod you currently **must** use `--use-load` because Factorio currently does not load bytecode Lua files.
+When compiling (see next section) for a Factorio mod you currently **must** use `--use-load` because Factorio does not load bytecode Lua files.

 Additionally it is recommended to use `--source-name @__mod-name__/?` to match Factorio's source name pattern (`mod-name` being your internal mod name).